Alennon630/curlyfries/README.md

 Game Ideas:
 1. Team-based, colours represent the different teams
-2. Melee combat w/ swords
+2. Melee combat w/ swords(other weapons like clubs, javelins ect?)
 3. When 'killed', player respawns after x amount of seconds elsewhere on the map
 4. Multiple game modes ? (capture the flag, king of the hill, falling tiles etc...)
 5. Power-ups such as temporary shields (mitigates damage for x amount of seconds) and health packs